Mikejo5000/vsts-docs-pr/docs/accounts/delete-team-project.md

 If your on-premises team project had a team project portal, all links to that portal will be removed from TWA and Team Explorer, but the SharePoint site or website that acted as the portal will not be deleted.
 If you want to delete the portal, you must do so manually after the project has been deleted.
 See [How to: Create, Edit, and Delete Windows SharePoint Services Sites](http://go.microsoft.com/fwlink/?LinkId=131660).

-### What to do if the delete action doesn’t finish
+### What to do if the delete action doesnâ€™t finish

 For on-premises deployments, review the status and log files for the delete action.
 Open the **Status** tab and for **Deleted**, review the additional information in parentheses, and take the indicated action.